ucsb-cs24/w19/_lab/lab02.md

    [1 3]
 ```

-Ask yourself: What are the value semantics of an IntList object?
-With just the automatic copy constructor and assignment operator, won't copies be shallow?
+Ask yourself: With just the automatic copy constructor and assignment operator, won't copies be shallow?

 You will fix this problem by overloading the copy constructor and assignment operator.
 You should also implement the destructor.
 However before you begin, examine testrest.cpp.
 This file tests the functions your are about to implement.